 Home to one of the best beaches in the USA (according to numerous travel studies), this postcard-perfect park is a lovely place to stop for a swim.

 You can paddle in the warm water, stroll the sandy beach, take a nap in the shade of a palm tree or even go snorkelling in Looe Key.
-The park is free and it opens from sunrise to sunset.
+The park charges a small entrance fee and it opens from around 8am to sunset.

 You can also visit the nearby Big Pine Key, where you will find the National Key Deer Refuge.
 Keep an eye out for these adorable little deer.
 They weigh only around 80 pounds even when fully grown and they can be spotted wandering around the island.